(PgDip. Couns., Reg. MBACP)

-Being Person Centred trained my focus will be solely on you.
-I will endeavour to provide a space where you feel comfortable to dive into your story, to lay it all out on the floor and together we can work to make sense of the difficult.
+Part of my job is ensuring you feel comfortable to dive into your story, to lay it all out on the floor and together we can work to make sense of the difficult.

-I work with adults and young people, short and long term, and my aim is that through our work together you will begin to understand yourself on a deeper level, accepting yourself along the way.
+I work with adults and young people, short and long term, and my aim is that through our work together you will begin to understand yourself on a deeper level, accepting yourself along the way and maybe even ironing out a few creases too.

 Whilst my original training is person centred, since qualifying I have undertaken various other training, particularly in working with men, working with trauma from early childhood, anxiety and working with attachment styles in relationships.